Mark-Assessment/s-marrache-toon-bazaar-m1-2/README.md

     -   ### Icons

-    - I used icons from Font Awesome for social media links in the footer and for the email subscription offer, to improve user clarity and efficiency.
+        - I used icons from Font Awesome for social media links in the footer and for the email subscription offer, to improve clarity and efficiency for my users.

 -   ## Structure